Picture the scene:

 Every year, about 790,000 Americans have a heart attack.

-Kudos for Grey’s Anatomy, for having three cases of women having a heart attack during all 15 seasons of the TV show.
+Kudos to Grey’s Anatomy, for having three cases of women having a heart attack during all 15 seasons of the TV show.

 The way a heart attack looks and feels in a male body can be very different from how it looks and feels in a female one.